bharnats/BellyButton_Biodiversity/README.md

 ### HTML landing page:
-First, create a template called `index.html` for the dashboard landing page.
+Create a template called `index.html` for the dashboard landing page.
 Use the Bootstrap grid system to create the structure of the dashboard page.

 ### Flask API
 Use Flask to design an API for the dataset and to serve the HTML and JavaScript required for the dashboard page.